testing-cabal/testtools/doc/hacking.rst

 -------------

 #.
 Choose a version number, say X.Y.Z
 #.
-Branch from trunk to testtools-X.Y.Z
-#.
 In testtools-X.Y.Z, ensure __init__ has version ``(X, Y, Z, 'final', 0)``
 #.
-Replace NEXT in NEWS with the version number X.Y.Z, adjusting the reST.
+Under NEXT in NEWS add a heading with the version number X.Y.Z.
 #.
 Possibly write a blurb into NEWS.
-#.
-Replace any additional references to NEXT with the version being
-   released.
-(There should be none other than the ones in these release tasks which should not be replaced).
 #.
 Commit the changes.
 #.
 Tag the release, bzr tag testtools-X.Y.Z
 #.
 Run 'make release', this: